lynx-x-ray-observatory/soxs/doc/source/command_line/spatial.rst

     brightness from a spectrum supplied in a file.

     positional arguments:
       simput_prefix         The prefix of the SIMPUT file to be used as the root of the catalog.
-If it does not exist, it will be created. phlist_prefix  The prefix of the photon list file to be written. ra0            The right ascension of the source center in degrees. dec0           The declination of the source center in degrees. r_in           The inner annulus of the source center in arcseconds. r_out          The outer annulus of the source center in arcseconds. specfile       The file containing the spectrum to be used. exp_time       The exposure time to use, in seconds.
+If it does not exist, it will be created.
+      phlist_prefix         The prefix of the photon list file to be written. ra0                   The right ascension of the source center in degrees. dec0                  The declination of the source center in degrees. r_in                  The inner annulus of the source center in arcseconds. r_out                 The outer annulus of the source center in arcseconds. specfile              The file containing the spectrum to be used. exp_time              The exposure time to use, in seconds.

     optional arguments:
-      -h, --help     show this help message and exit --area AREA    The collecting area to use, in cm^2.
+      -h, --help            show this help message and exit --theta THETA         The angle through which to rotate the beta model in degrees.
+Only makes sense if ellipticity is added.
+                            Default: 0.0
+      --ellipticity ELLIPTICITY
+                            The ellipticity of the radial profile, expressed as the ratio between the length scales of the x and y coordinates.
+The value of this parameter will shrink or expand the profile in the direction of the "y" coordinate, so you may need to rotate to get the shape you want.
+Default: 1.0
+      --area AREA           The collecting area to use, in cm^2.
 Default: 30000.0 --append              If set, append a new source an existing SIMPUT catalog.
       --clobber             Whether or not to clobber an existing file with the same name.

 Examples
 ++++++++